Discrete-Time Dynamical Systems

 What is a Function?

-As another example, consider transforming a number by multiplying it by \(1.01\).
+Consider transforming a number by multiplying it by \(1.01\).
 This is a very specific example of a univariate real function.
-A typical mathematical representation of this function is \(x \mapsto (1 + 0.01) * x\).
-(Pronounce the \(\mapsto\) arrow as maps to; the term map is a synonym for function.)
+A typical mathematical expression of this function is \(x \mapsto (1 + 0.01) * x\).
+(The term map is a synonym for function, and we pronounce the \(\mapsto\) arrow as maps to.)
 This representation of the function simply states its transformation rule.
+At this point, the function does not have a name.

 Applying this specific function to an input value of \(100.0\) produces an output value of \(101.0\).
-We do not even need a computer for this simple computation.
-Nevertheless, as shown in the present lecture, this function can represent behavior in a system of interest.
+For such a simple calculation, we do not even need a computer.
+Nevertheless, as shown below, this function can represent behavior in a system of interest.
 Specifically, interpret this function as the yearly evolution rule for the world population.
 Under this interpretation, the function characterizes the evolution of the population in a world that has a fixed annual population growth rate of one percent.

 • mathematically, distinguish bound variables vs. free variables